 Is it okay to meditate in bed to build habit?

-No. If you feel peaceful and meditative while lying in bed, by all means enjoy it, for example, if you spontaneously find yourself in meditation as you wake up in the morning, then lie and enjoy that.
+No. Of course, if you feel peaceful and meditative while lying in bed, by all means enjoy it.
+For example, if you spontaneously find yourself in meditation as you wake up in the morning, then lie and enjoy that as long as you like.
 But I wouldn’t choose to use lying in bed as a regular place to base a meditation practise.